vezwork/spindle-plot/README.md

 ### Planning

+I time boxed this project to 6 hours and found time today, Feb 13 2024 to complete it.
 I spent 1 hour actively planning my execution of this project in the morning, and spent the rest of the day (6 hours) on the implementation.

 Here is a picture of my plan that I created in TLDraw: